Managing Indigenous relationships – Native Title and cultural heritage law

 Who should attend

-Public and private sector staff with environmental, agriculture, cultural heritage or native title responsibilities
+Public and private sector staff with environmental, agriculture, cultural heritage or Native Title responsibilities

 Resources, projects, infrastructure and property development proponents

-Project managers, consultants, subcontractors and other personnel who must understand the fundamentals of native title and cultural heritage issues.
+Project managers, consultants, subcontractors and other personnel who must understand the fundamentals of Native Title and cultural heritage issues.

 What we will cover

-What is native title and how do we manage the issues and risks associated with it?
+What is Native Title and how do we manage the issues and risks associated with it?

-Indigenous land use agreements
+Indigenous land use agreements,

-Developments on reserved lands and leases
+Developments on reserved lands and leases,

-Development of facilities for services to the public
+Development of facilities for services to the public,

-Compulsory acquisition of native title
+Compulsory acquisition of Native Title,

-The right to negotiate
+The right to negotiate,

-Native title compensation.
+Native Title compensation.

 Cultural heritage

-States and Territories, in the context of development approvals and the carrying out of development activities.
+Examination of the Aboriginal cultural heritage legislation in force at Commonwealth level and around the various States and Territories in Australia, the context of development approvals and the carrying out of development activities.
 In particular, we will address issues such as:

-The nature and significance of Indigenous cultural heritage
+The nature and significance of Indigenous cultural heritage,

-Managing cultural heritage risks
+Managing cultural heritage risks,

-Drafting, negotiating and implementing cultural heritage management plans and other cultural heritage agreements
+Drafting, negotiating and implementing cultural heritage management plans and other cultural heritage agreements,

 Penalties and enforcement.